fuzinato/fuzinato.github.io/_posts/2018-01-04-elm-using-custom-decoder-with-json-decode-pipeline.md

 resources: https://www.brianthicks.com/post/2016/12/29/adding-new-fields-to-your-json-decoder/
 category: ''
 ---
 It seems that parsing JSON into Elm's model is not that easy.
-For start, package that comes with elm does not let you map more than 8 fields in object (v 0.18), so they recommend using external package [elm-decode-pipeline](http://package.elm-lang.org/packages/NoRedInk/elm-decode-pipeline/latest).
+For start, the package that comes with elm does not let you map more than 8 fields in an object (v 0.18), so they recommend using external package [elm-decode-pipeline](http://package.elm-lang.org/packages/NoRedInk/elm-decode-pipeline/latest).
-My main issue was parsing optional nested model inside main model.
+My main issue was parsing optional nested model inside the main model.
 Parent model looks like this:
 ```elm
 type alias Meetup =
     { name : String